 Candidates must complete:

-- A STAR-designated Focused education program OR both a STAR-designated Self-Study education program AND a STAR-designated Focused 2 program.
+- A STAR-designated Focused education program OR both a STAR-designated Self-Study education program AND a STAR-designated Focused 2 program no more than 3-5 years (depending on the program) prior to submitting your application.

 Candidates must submit with the application: